GenioSainz/Array-Of-Clocks/README.md

 let N  = [n0, n1, n2, n3, n4, n5, n6, n7, n8, n9];
 ```

 The following simplified code represents the calculation process of a single digit.
-It returns the data object which contains the variables necessary for digit animation..
+It returns the data object which contains the required variables for digit animation.

 ```js